claudiodekker/inertia-laravel-testing/README.md

 > in the current scope have been interacted with.

 ### `misses`

-While `misses` isn't necessary by default (as this library automatically checks that you've asserted/interacted with each property and will if you haven't), it provides a great solution when using `etc.`
+Because `misses` isn't necessary by default, it provides a great solution when using `etc`.

-In short, it does exactly the opposite as the (basic usage of the) `has` method: It ensures that the prop does _not exist_.
+In short, it does the exact opposite of the `has` method, ensuring that the property does _not exist_:
 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     ->has('message', fn (Assert $inertia) => $inertia